 - Community service workers required to attend appointments with patients

-- Care partners providing physical assistance to patients, including patients with disabilities and those with significant mobility or sensory needs
+- Essential care partners providing physical assistance to patients, including patients with disabilities and those with significant mobility or sensory needs

-- Care partners supporting patients undergoing complex surgery/procedures who require support to access services
+- Essential care partners supporting patients undergoing complex surgery/procedures who require support to access services

-- Other situations where an essential care partner is needed to provide safe and effective care as determined in advance by the clinical/service area in collaboration with the patient – examples include patients with a child who could not otherwise access needed care if they cannot bring the child, young people transitioning to the adult healthcare system who need support in making health decisions, situations or health crises where supported decision-making is paramount, etc.
+- Other situations where an essential care partner is needed to provide safe and effective care as determined in advance by the clinical/service area in collaboration with the patien.
+This could include patients with a child who could not otherwise access needed care if they cannot bring the child; young people transitioning to the adult healthcare system who need support in making health decisions; situations or health crises where supported decision-making is paramount, etc.

 Note: Proactive determination by local teams of other exceptions with consult involving ethics and/or clinical adjudication screening staff experts as appropriate.